boppreh/gl4/README.md

 Because this is a piece of mad science, there are no guarantees about stability, usability, existence and/or accuracy of documentation, or compatibility with any browser older than a few months or made by Microsoft.
-I do care about those guarantees, but the focus of this repository if experimentation.
+I do care about those guarantees, but the focus of this repository is experimentation.